Take part in the ScreenSkills Employer Survey

 The Employer Survey will alternate with a Workforce Survey to create an Annual ScreenSkills Assessment, corroborating national data sources.
 You can fill it in here.
-Please complete the survey by Friday 25 January.
 The findings will be published in the spring.

 Employers who have engaged with ScreenSkills (including under our previous name, Creative Skillset) in the past may be contacted directly to complete the survey.
 Apologies if you are contacted more than once.
 However, we are also keen to hear from those currently not on our lists at all so please feel free to complete and/or share.

 If you are willing to be involved on a more regular basis, then please consider taking part in our Quarterly ScreenSkills Barometer.
 The barometer is a short online survey that provides a more regular temperature check of skills trends in the sector.
 Please contact our research team for more information (firstname.lastname@example.org).